-So, after one hour, I opened a new conversation.
-Again, I had to wait for a while to get a reply.
-Finally, somebody from the support staff picked up, and I could explain the problem.
+After a while, someone from the support staff picked up, and I could explain the problem.
 The person fixed it by re-installing the SSL certificate, and my website was up again.

 I asked him why there was such a delay, and he replied that he had an overload of conversations.